 What is the Difference Between Resurfacing and Replastering a Pool?

 Both pools resurfacing and pool replastering are common ways to improve the appearance and function of a swimming pool, but they have different benefits and drawbacks.

 Pool resurfacing is the process of repairing and restoring the surface of a swimming pool.
 It is a less invasive process that can be completed relatively quickly.

 Pool replastering is a more expensive and time-consuming process that results in a completely new surface.
 It is the process of completely removing the old plaster and replacing it with new plaster.

 Ultimately, the choice between pool resurfacing and pool replastering depends on your budget and desired results.
 If you are looking for a quick and affordable fix, pool resurfacing is the way to go.
-But if you are looking for a brand new look and don’t mind spending a little more money, pool replastering is the better option.
+But if you are looking for a best brand new look and don’t mind spending a little more money, pool replastering or pool plaster concrete is the better option.

 Pool Plaster Basics

 The basic concrete pool plaster recipe is a 1:2 ratio of white Portland cement mixed with some sort of silicates, such as ground limestone, quartz sand, or marble dust.
 Many pool plaster mixes also include other chemicals, such as liquid acrylic concrete structural fortifiers to affect their texture and durability.

 Pigments can also be added to affect the color, which will in turn be affected by the water inside the pool.
 A pure bright-white pool plaster mix or white pool plaster is the most popular option historically but with fresh competition currently.
 It will provide brilliant cerulean color to the filled pool, while a gray tint will give the famous Tahoe blue look.